Evolution of Point of Care Testing

 What is Point-of-Care Testing?

 Point-of-care (POC) testing is defined as any testing done outside of a centralized laboratory.
 Usually, tests are performed near the patient at a site where results are available quickly and treatment can be provided immediately.
-POC tests occur in various locations including a patient’s home, a health care practitioner’s office, an emergency department, an infectious disease containment unit, or an ambulance.
-Lab professionals are not the only ones who perform POC tests.
+POC tests can occur in various locations including a patient’s home, a health care practitioner’s office, an emergency department, an infectious disease containment unit, or an ambulance.
+Additionally, lab professionals are not the only ones who perform POC tests.
 They are also performed by emergency first responders, doctors, nurses, and patients themselves.
 When patients perform the test themselves, it is called a patient self-test (PST).

 Common Point-of-Care Tests